 Ralph, as he called his newfound buddy, and my son bonded and literally played together in the water for over one hour.

-On the ride back we had hot coco as we reminisced about our incredible adventure.
+On the ride back, we had hot cocoa as we reminisced about our incredible adventure.

 And you always know it’s a good day when the baby falls asleep.

-Swimming with Manatee is something that I recommend for every family to do with kids.
-Watching your children learn, fall in love and understand the Manatee brings you that much closer to them helping them save this animal which is extremely endangered.
+Swimming with manatees is something that I recommend for every family to do with kids.
+Watching your children learn, fall in love and understand the Manatee brings you that much closer to them, helping them save this animal which is extremely endangered.

 Swim with Manatee Tour Review in Crystal River Florida